-The law imposes the obligation to use the Polish language in the following situations:
+The purpose of the Polish Language Act is to protect the Polish language and to ensure that the Polish language is used in the following situations:

-- \ relations with the Polish state and local government authorities, - relations and contracts in the field of the labour law as well as consumer contracts, - if a consumer or employee resides in Poland and a contract is or shall be executed in Poland, with some exceptions where a contract may be in a foreign language.
+- $\boldsymbol{\diamond}$ relations with the Polish state and local government authorities, - relations and contracts in the field of the labour law as well as consumer contracts if a consumer or employee resides in Poland (subject to some exceptions where a contract may be in a foreign language).

-The obligation to use the Polish language concerns in particular names of goods and services, offers, advertisements, manuals, information on characteristics of goods and services, warranty terms, invoices, bills and receipts, as well as warnings and information for consumers required by virtue of other regulations.
+The Polish language must be used in particular in the case of goods' and services' names, offers, advertisements, manuals, information on characteristics of goods and services, warranty terms, invoices, bills and receipts, as well as warnings and information for consumers required under other regulations.